ppy/osu-wiki/wiki/Beatmap_Ranking_Procedure/en.md

 # Beatmap Ranking Procedure

-Beatmaps can be promoted to the community by following the beatmap ranking procedure and entering the Ranked beatmaps category.
+[Beatmaps](/wiki/Beatmaps) can be promoted to the community by following the beatmap ranking procedure and entering the [Ranked](/wiki/Beatmaps#ranked) category.

 ## Feedback